ricoschulte/go-myapps-clockbot/README.md

 Options:
   -debug
         show debug output
-  -host string
+  -format string
+        the format to show the current data & time (default "2006-01-02 15:04:05") -host string
         the IP address or Hostname of the Pbx.
 Needs to be the HTTP/TLS port -insecureskipverify
         skip verify TLS/SSL certificates
-  -password string
+  -interval string
+        interval in seconds to update the user presence (default "1s") -password string
         the Password of the myApps account
-  -useragent string
+  -timezone string
+        the timezone to use to show the date & time. if not set UTC is used -useragent string
         the UserAgent showe in the list of sessions of the myApps account (default "Clockbot (go-myapps)") -username string
         the Username of the myApps account
-  -format string
-        the format to show the current data & time (default "2006-01-02 15:04:05")
-  -timezone string
-        the timezone to use to show the date & time (default "Europe/Berlin") -interval string
-        interval in seconds to update the user presence (default "1s")
 ```

 ## Timezone